 - Seismic anomaly extent labelled as south #6 salt and north # 6 salt.
-Map shows in red shaded area indicate planned #6 salt mining level from 1998-2003. - Superposition of this map on workstation-loaded seismic shows an anomaly that is the position of mine cavity in 2002 when the seismic was shot - This is a new observation for the public realm, indicates the mine workings can be seen in seismic and so related to geologic features visible in seismic (thalweg, bedding, thicker and thinner salt regions) - The next step is to relate seismic anomalies to salt anomalies (a mine safety indicator) - The two anomalies show similar extents, but are not the same.
+Map shows in red shaded area indicate planned #6 salt mining level from 1998-2003. - Superposition of this map on workstation loaded seismic shows and anomaly the is position of mine cavity in 2002 when seismic was shot - This is a new observation for the public realm, indicates the mine workings can be seen in seismic and so related to geologic features visible in seismic (thalweg, bedding, thicker and thiner salt regions) - The next step is to relate seismic anomalies to salt anomalies (a mine safety indicator) - The two anomalies show similar extents, but are not the same.
 Implications for roof stability as mine moves north, are documented in upcoming Ferguson and Warren report